-- a) There must be a clergyman or priest and a penitent; - b) There must be a confession of a penitential character: - c) The confession must have been made to the priest in his professional character; and - d) The confession is sanctioned by the church to which the religious minister or priest belongs.
+- a) There must be a minister, priest or person reasonably believed to be so; - b) There was a confession made to him or her; - The confession or communication was made to the priest, minister or person believed to be so in his or her professional character; and - d) The confession or communication was in the course of discipline enjoined by the church to which the minister or priest belongs.

-8 See Revised Penal Code, Article 183.
+See Revised Penal Code, Article 183.
 An affirmation is a solemn and formal declaration of the truth of a statement that takes the place of an oath.
-It is also used when a person cannot take an oath because of religious convictions (West's Encyclopedia of American Lanc, edition 2 (2008), 9 People v.
-Veneracion, G.R.
-No. 11998-788, 12 October 13955.
-10 Rules of Court, Rule 130, Section 24 (d).
+It is also used when a person cannot take an oath because of religious convictions (West's Encyclopedia of American Law, edition 2 (2008).
+People v.
+Veneracion, G. R. No. 11988-7-88, 12 October 1995.
+Section 24(d), Rule 130 of the 2019 Rules of Evidence.